Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 - Qdrant: Offers hybrid search using score fusion.

-- Pinecone: Supports sparse-dense hybrid search (in beta).
+- Pinecone: Supports sparse-dense hybrid search.

 Example: Hybrid Search with Weaviate